Yesterday, our little man turned 1. It’s hard to believe our baby is already one years old!

 It saved us a lot of money paying $119 per month for my son.
 The only problem is at times it can take months to get reimbursed and there are some other drawbacks.
 I’m not saying you have to switch, especially if you’re employer helps you out, but it’s made sense for my family.

 We started preparing way in advance.
 Before we knew we were going to have a kid, my wife knew she wanted to work from home.
 So she decided to start her own business a year before she got pregnant.

 Because she works from home we don’t have transportation costs or daycare costs.

-A few other things you may consider before you have a baby is paying down credit card debt, refinance your home if mortgage rates are low, save extra cash by working a part-time job and saving for expenses or your child’s education.
+A few other things you may consider before you have a baby is paying down credit card debt, refinancing your home if mortgage rates are low, save extra cash by working a part-time job and saving for expenses or your child’s education.

-Look at your benefits
+Look at Your Benefits

 Like I mentioned at the beginning of this article, you don’t have to buy everything to feel like you’re a good parent.
 Distinguish between needs and wants and consider getting used items and also selling those items that you don’t need.

 You can access a Cost of Raising a Child calculator, which will help you look at spending patterns for families similar to yours.